Amazon Employee Benefits: An Overview of Disability Insurance

-Disability insurance is also more important for younger employees who haven’t had the chance to build a nest egg and may have student loans or other debts that are on a payment schedule.
+Disability insurance could also be more important for younger employees who haven’t had the chance to build a nest egg and may have student loans or other debts that are on a payment schedule.

 Does Amazon Disability Insurance Offer Enough Coverage?

-Here are the pros and cons of Amazon’s group policy and what you need to know to decide if it offers sufficient coverage for you:
+Here are some of the pros and cons of Amazon’s group policy and what you need to know to decide if it offers sufficient coverage for you:

 The group plan offers easy enrollment and doesn’t require underwriting.
 However, there are some restrictions you should be aware of: